ganeti/ganeti/doc/design-linuxha.rst

 In partial mode it will always return success (and thus trigger a failure only upon an HA level or network failure).
-Full mode, which initially will not be implemented, couls also check for the node daemon being unresponsive or other local conditions (TBD).
+Full mode, which initially will not be implemented, could also check for the node daemon being unresponsive or other local conditions (TBD).

 When a failure happens the HA notification system will trigger on all